mmvsk/prisma-adapter-bun-sqlite/PUBLISHING.md

 ## Overview

-This package is published to npm under the scoped name `prisma-adapter-bunsqlite`.
+This package is published to npm under the scoped name `prisma-adapter-bun-sqlite`.

 **Package Structure**:
 - ESM only (no CommonJS)